 We use milestones to plan our work around and set priorities.
-Milestones replace what other organisations would call ‘projects’ by focussing on the key achievements over certain deliverables.
+Milestones replace what other organizations would call ‘projects’ by focussing on the key achievements over certain deliverables.

 Everyone in the organization works to accomplish these milestones.